griffithlab/civic-client/README.md

 ## Development

-To start developing in the project run:
+To start developing in the project, fire up the civic-server on port 3000 and run:

 ```bash
 gulp serve
 ```

 Then head to `http://localhost:3001` in your browser.
-Currently the client expects the CIViC backend to be proxied through http://localhost:3000/api.

-The `serve` tasks starts a static file server, which serves the AngularJS application, and a watch task which watches all files for changes and lints, builds and injects them into the index.html accordingly.
+The `serve` tasks starts a static file server, and a proxy that routes calls to /api to the civic-server listening on port 3000.
+It serves the AngularJS application, and a starts a watch task which watches all files for changes and lints, builds and injects them into the index.html accordingly.

 ## Tests